c6o/docs/content/guides/firstapp.md

             claimName: node-red-pvc
 ```

 Note the template markers for the `namespace` and `projects` fields.
-These are filled in by the provisioner with values when the resources are added.
+These are filled in by the Provisioner with the appropriate values when the resources are added.
 For manual testing, these can be filled in and the resource applied to the cluster using the `kubectl` command.

-#### Persistent Volume Claim
+##### Persistent Volume Claim

+The Persitent Volume Claim is used to provide Node-RED with persistent storage that will survive pod restarts or reassignment:

 ```yaml
 apiVersion: v1